lhyleonghuiyu/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1.Summary of data set In the code

-Code cell 2 contains the code used to generate the summary statistics of the traffic signs data set.
+In[68] and In[53] contain the code used to generate the summary statistics of the traffic signs data set.
 The following is a brief summary of the data set:

 * The size of training set is 34799
-* The size of the validation set is
+* The size of the validation set is 4410
 * The size of test set is 12630
 * The shape of a traffic sign image is 32x32x3, the 3 channels storing RGB information
 * The number of unique classes/labels in the data set is 43